-Since its inception in 2016, scholarships have been awarded to 39 recipients.
-Eight of past recipients have graduated.
+Since its inception in 2016, 48 scholarships have been awarded, and 9 past recipients have graduated.
 Our current scholars are seeking degrees and certifications in psychology, medicine, nursing, accounting, computer science, biology, social work, medical records, physical therapy, marine science, health care administration, business management and technical vocational programs.

 Our scholarships are an annual award that may continue as long as the student is successfully pursuing the same degree, certification or credential in their original application.

 Our Scholarship programs are offered under the umbrella of the highly respected Community Foundation of Collier County, a 501 (c)(3) non-profit corporation.
 Opportunities for general support as well as named and endowed scholarships are available to donors.

 Our partners, CFCC and the Human Resource Department of Vi at Bentley Village, are prepared to support applicants in the application process.
 The Foundation’s Scholarship Committee is comprised of volunteers from Bentley Village residents and the Community Foundation of Collier County.